 - Teaching Principals (Stipend amount will be prorated and assessed only to the teaching portion of this position)

-*Note: This supplement does not include Guidance Counselors that have attained certification from the National Board for Certified Counselors, Inc.
+*Note: This supplement does not include School Counselors that have attained certification from the National Board for Certified Counselors, Inc.

 Method of application by a School Administrative Unit (SAU) currently employing an eligible staff member who has attained National Board for Professional Teaching Standards certification

-The statute provides that by October 15th of each year, the superintendent of schools of a School Administrative Unit (SAU) or the Director of a publicly supported secondary school or CTE Region must file with the Commissioner a certified list of national board-certified teachers employed by the SAU, publicly supported secondary school, or CTE Region who are eligible to receive the salary supplement.
+The statute provides that by October 15th of each year, the superintendent of schools of a School Administrative Unit (SAU) or the Director of a publicly supported secondary school, Education Service Center (under Chapter 123), or CTE Region must file with the Commissioner a certified list of national board-certified teachers employed by the SAU, publicly supported secondary school, or CTE Region who are eligible to receive the salary supplement.

 Method of Payment to a Qualifying School Administrative Unit

-Once the eligibility has been verified for each teacher and the total calculated for each School Administrative Unit (SAU), publicly supported secondary school, or CTE Region, a separate payment will be issued to the eligible SAU, school, or CTE Region.
-The annual salary supplement must be paid to school administrtive units and publicly supported secondary schools before February 15th of each year.
+Once the eligibility has been verified for each teacher and the total calculated for each School Administrative Unit (SAU), publicly supported secondary school, an employee of an education service center (under Chapter 123), or CTE Region, a separate payment will be issued to the eligible SAU, school, education service center, or CTE Region.
+The annual salary supplement must be paid to school administrative units and publicly supported secondary schools before February 15th of each year.
 A provision in the law, 20-A MRSA Section 13013-A subsection 4, allows for receipt of these additional state funds and payment of the funds to eligible teachers without a special meeting of the local governing body.

 Method of Payment to Eligible National Board for Professional Teaching Standards Certified Teachers